k4y3ff/dynamite/README.md

 - Everything is strings, all of the time, always... for now.
 The input?
 Strings.
 The keys?
 Strings.
 The values?
 Strings. *Literally everything is a string.* I'll generalize later.

 ## To Do
-1. User-proof the controller, in case of incomplete commands.
-	- sbt doesn't allow backspaces in the terminal?
+1. sbt doesn't allow backspaces in the terminal?
 Probably should write a proper client....
 2. Space the client printouts properly.
 3. Show message on server terminal window when a key is deleted.
 4. Show message on server terminal window when a key is changed.